axa-ch/web-toolkit/README.md

 - Begin you commit message with a verb in the imperative.
 (E.g. ```introduce foo bar```, ```fix baz```, ...)
 - Try to have small, atomic commits.
-- First line of a commit message should sum up your changes and should not be longer than 50 charactes.
+- First line of a commit message should sum up your changes and should not be longer than 50 characters.
 - Second line should be empty
 - Third and following lines can optionally contain a longer description